grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_BTREE_IMPLEMENTATION.md

 ## Related Documentation
 - [GRAPA_BTREE_FILE_STRUCTURE.md](./GRAPA_BTREE_FILE_STRUCTURE.md) — Canonical reference for the on-disk BTree file/block structure and manual traversal
 - [GRAPA_DB_IMPLEMENTATION.md](./GRAPA_DB_IMPLEMENTATION.md) — Database layer implementation

+## [2025-07-22] Note on Index Entry Value Correctness

+- The BTree implementation faithfully inserts whatever value is provided for each key.
+- It is the responsibility of higher-level logic (such as GrapaDB) to ensure that index entries (RPTR_ITEM, CPTR_ITEM, GPTR_ITEM) use the correct record reference as the value.
+- The ROW table index corruption bug was caused by incorrect value assignment at the GrapaDB layer, not by any issue in the BTree implementation.